kepbod/ivim/README.md

     To try it, just type `vimtutor` on terminal.

+* To practice vim skills, you can enable hard mode, and it will disable the arrow keys, the 'hjkl' keys, the page up/down keys, and a handful of other keys which allow one to rely on character-wise navigation.

+    To enable it, just type `:call HardMode()` in normal mode.

 * Another way to get familiar with Vim commands and settings is just rely on the strong help system of Vim.

     It's easy and convenient to type `:h` or `:help` in Vim for help of whatever you want to know.